Synthetixio/SIPs/SIPS/margin.md

 part of their order that reduces the skew, and only for the part that induces new skew.
 That is, the fee is \\(max(0, q - |K|) \ p_e \ \phi\\) sUSD.

+No fee is charged for closing a position so that funding rate arbitrage is more predictable even as skew changes, and in particular always profitable when opening a position on the lighter side of the market.
+See the [funding rate](#skew-funding-rate) section for further details.

 ---

 #### Liquidations